Searching for a middle point between post-nuclear psychedelia and

 Kleine Welt (Ektro, 2008) documents live concerts of 2006 by the line-up of Jan Wolbrandt on drums, Michael Stoll on bass, Lars Paukstat on percussion, Steven Wray Lobdell on guitar, and Hans Joachim Irmler on keyboards.

-Od Serca Do Duszy (Lumberton Trading Company, 2008) documents a live
+Od Serca Do Duszy (Lumberton Trading Company, 2008), instead,

 Paper Factory is an ensemble comprising Faust member Hans-Joachim Irmler on electronic keyboards, Mike Adcok on piano and accordion, Clive Bell on flutes, Sylvia Hallett on violins, Mike Svoboda on trombone.
 Their first recording, Schlachtfest Session 1 (Klangbad, 2008), sounds